Xanzhu

 Resolution

-Shut down the Virtual Machine.
+Shut down the virtual machine.
 Select the power button in UTM or simply shut down within Windows.

-1. Right-click on the Virtual Machine and select Edit.
+1. Right-click on the virtual machine and select Edit.

 2. Select Display.